2012 X3 New Car Test Drive

 An 8-speed automatic transmission is standard with both engines.

-Standard features on X3 models include leatherette upholstery, climate control with micron air filter, 205-watt AM/FM/CD with MP3 and HD radio, power locks, power windows, eight way power front seats with memory for driver seat, steering wheel audio controls, Bluetooth, iPod connectivity, on-board computer.
+Standard features on X3 models include climate control with micron air filter, leatherette upholstery, black high-gloss tirm, 205-watt AM/FM/CD with MP3 and HD radio, power locks, power windows, eight way power front seats with memory for driver seat, steering wheel audio controls, Bluetooth, iPod connectivity, on-board computer, floor mats.

 Safety features include the mandated dual front airbags plus side-curtain airbags for head protection, side-impact airbags for torso protection.
 Active safety features include anti-lock brakes, electronic stability control, all-wheel drive.
 Optional safety features include rearview camera, Park Distance Control.